0-X0deX-o/assignment_7/README.md

 Build a script/program that will be up to my creative and intellectual ability and proifiency in python.

 BUILD SOMETHING F%&*ING AWESOME

+> use the pygame project to get ideas for creating a python project